-We’re going to check out the fresh hedge fund action regarding Skyworks Solutions Inc (NASDAQ:SWKS).
+We’re going to take a peek at the new hedge fund action regarding Skyworks Solutions Inc (NASDAQ:SWKS).

 What does the smart money think about Skyworks Solutions Inc (NASDAQ:SWKS)?

-Heading into the first quarter of 2019, a total of 32 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 28% from one quarter earlier.
-By comparison, 34 hedge funds held shares or bullish call options in SWKS a year ago.
-So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the second quarter of 2019, a total of 38 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 19% from the fourth quarter of 2018.
+The graph below displays the number of hedge funds with bullish position in SWKS over the last 15 quarters.
+So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as Skyworks Solutions Inc (NASDAQ:SWKS) but similarly valued.
-These stocks are Match Group, Inc. (NASDAQ:MTCH), Hologic, Inc. (NASDAQ:HOLX), Teleflex Incorporated (NYSE:TFX), and Rollins, Inc. (NYSE:ROL).
-This group of stocks’ market valuations match SWKS’s market valuation.
+Let’s also examine hedge fund activity in other stocks – not necessarily in the same industry as Skyworks Solutions Inc (NASDAQ:SWKS) but similarly valued.
+These stocks are Cardinal Health, Inc. (NYSE:CAH), Fortinet Inc (NASDAQ:FTNT), New Oriental Education & Tech Group Inc. (NYSE:EDU), and American Airlines Group Inc (NASDAQ:AAL).
+All of these stocks’ market caps are closest to SWKS’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|